msb/doctoruke/README.md

 ### Scraping & Tagging

 The "scrape" command scrapes the main page and retrieves all song tracks and PDFs.
-I normally to this with the following command:
+I normally do this with the following command:

 ```
 doctoruke scrape --song-exclude=incrowdc http://www.doctoruke.com/ "$HOME/Music/Library/0.Doctor Uke/" "$HOME/Documents/Songbooks/Doctor Uke/"